Skip to main content

 2. Problem Statement

 The ChatAgent can now navigate the local file system and analyze documents with the scratchpad.
-But users frequently need to:
+But users frequently need to: Without browser tools, users must manually download files and feed them to the agent.
+This breaks the autonomous workflow.

 3. Design Decisions